rubentrancoso/mailserver-quicksetup/README.md

 # Quick setup a mailserver in ~10 minutes
 ## [hardware/mailserver](https://github.com/hardware/mailserver) + DigitalOcean + CloudFlare

-A script to automate all steps neded to install https://github.com/hardware/mailserver (a simple and full-featured mail server using Docker) on a digitalocean droplet
+A script to automate all steps neded to install https://github.com/hardware/mailserver (a simple and full-featured mail server using Docker) on a digitalocean droplet.

 After preparation it will perform all automated tasks in around 10 minutes.